BDC Hamburger Icon

 1. Video content boosts social media marketing engagement.

 Clearly, brands must prioritize video content for social media marketing.
-Instagram, Facebook, YouTube and TikTok present ample opportunities for creating and posting video marketing content.
-For example, Facebook Live Q&As are ideal for product demonstrations, and TikTok business videos can help you connect with a younger audience.
+Instagram, Facebook, YouTube and TikTok present ample opportunities for creating and posting videos.
+For example, Facebook Live Q&As are ideal for product demonstrations, TikTok business videos can help you connect with a younger audience, and a YouTube channel is a great way to engage and educate your audience.

 TipBottom line